redis/redis-doc/topics/performance-on-cpu.md

 way of monitoring and analyzing Redis performance.

-To do so you can rely on different methodologies ( ones more suited than other depending on the classe of issues/analysis we intent to make ).
+To do so you can rely on different methodologies (some more suited than other depending on the class of issues/analysis we intent to make).
 A curated list of methodologies and their steps are enumerated by Brendan Greg on the [following link](http://www.brendangregg.com/methodology.html).

-We recommend the Utilization Saturation and Errors (USE) Method for answering the question of what is you bottleneck - check the following mapping between system resource, metric and tools for a pratical deep dive [[link](http://www.brendangregg.com/USEmethod/use-rosetta.html)].
+We recommend the Utilization Saturation and Errors (USE) Method for answering the question of what is your bottleneck.
+Check the following mapping between system resource, metric and tools for a pratical deep dive [[link](http://www.brendangregg.com/USEmethod/use-rosetta.html)].

 ### Ensuring the CPU is your bottleneck

-This guide assumes you've followed one of the above methodolgies to perform a complete check of system health, and identified the bottleneck being the CPU.
+This guide assumes you've followed one of the above methodologies to perform a complete check of system health, and identified the bottleneck being the CPU.
-**If you've identified that most of time is spent blocked on I/O, locks, timers, paging/swapping, etc, this guide is not for you**.
+**If you've identified that most of the time is spent blocked on I/O, locks, timers, paging/swapping, etc, this guide is not for you**.

-Further guides on Off-CPU Analysis are in the process of being release.
+Further guides on Off-CPU Analysis are in the process of being released.
 Help on filling the blanks on the new "guides" or improving this one is much welcome!

 ### Build Prerequisites

-For a proper On-CPU analysis Redis ( and any dynamic loaded library like Redis Modules ) require stack traces to be available to tracers, which you may need to fix first.
+For a proper On-CPU analysis, Redis (and any dynamically loaded library like Redis Modules) requires stack traces to be available to tracers, which you may need to fix first.

-By default Redis is compiled with the `-O2` switch ( which we intent to keep during profiling), this means that compiler optimizations are enabled.
-Many compilers ommit the frame pointer as a way of runtime optimization ( saving a register ), thus breaking frame pointer-based stack walking.
-This makes the Redis executable faster, but at the same time it makes Redis (like any other program) harder to trace, potentially wrongfully pinpointing on-CPU time to the last available frame pointer of a call stack that can get a lot deeper ( but impossible to trace ).
+By default, Redis is compiled with the `-O2` switch (which we intent to keep during profiling).
+This means that compiler optimizations are enabled.
+Many compilers omit the frame pointer as a runtime optimization (saving a register), thus breaking frame pointer-based stack walking.
+This makes the Redis executable faster, but at the same time it makes Redis (like any other program) harder to trace, potentially wrongfully pinpointing on-CPU time to the last available frame pointer of a call stack that can get a lot deeper (but impossible to trace).

 It's important that you ensure:
 - debug information is present: compile option `-g`